Highly Value Engineered

 assigned value, the project unpacks this messy notion of disciplinary proximity.

 The project adapts performance to mediate binaries: the requirement for maintenance and cleaning shared by both surfaces plays out as a cleansing ritual, a performance of suggestive gestures.
 Conflating the public and domestic realm, this ritual extends beyond the cleansing of inanimate surfaces to engage the subject surface (the corpus) as is the case with the cleansing of oneself (showering).
-Staged in the interstitial space between the curtain wall and shower curtain, the ritual is refracted as a spectacle that coopts the curtain wall’s transparency in service of screening modes of uncodified spatial occupancy.
+Staged in the interstitial space between the curtain wall and shower curtain, the ritual is refracted as a spectacle that coopts the curtain wall’s transparency in service of screening modes of occupancy that oscillate between the strange and the routine .
 In positing performance as a medium for the production of architecture, the project teases the disciplines' plasticity, extending the range of contents that perforate its discourse, while allowing others circulate out into a broader field of cultural consumption and evaluation.

 1 Sylvia Lavin, “Critique passionnée or a folie à trois,” in Flash in the Pan (London: Architectural Association, 2014), 7.